rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-0-enc-index-based.md

         |-> 4
 ```

-Note that the transition towards references has no substantial effect on
+Note that the transition towards node references has no substantial effect on
 the difficulties a path-based encoding has with repeating elements.
 That is,
 even repeating references will add cycles to a graph.